khmiranda/stat133-spring2016/final_presentation.md

 --- &twocol

-## HTMN: The California Drought & Residential Water Usage
+## HTMN: California Drought & Residential Water Usage

 **Question 1: How have CA drought conditions changed since the drought started in 2011?**